FAQ about Sexual Respect

 How do I talk to others about my experience?

 The Title IX Resource Card was created by the Title IX office that reminds you of resources on- and off-campus.
-These websites may also help as you make the decision to reach out.

 What are the health resources available to me immediately after an assault?

 If you are in immediate danger or need immediate medical attention, please dial 911.

 Should you require medical attention following an assault, you have the right to free medical care at Grinnell Regional Medical Center.
 You have access to free medical treatment, a free rape kit, and free STI testing.
 To get to GRMC to seek treatment, you can call 911 or Campus Safety at 641-269-4600.
 Please know that you are encouraged to have a confidential advocate (a trained student OR a professional staff member) to join you at the hospital.
 The police and safety officers will offer you an advocate.

 If you dial SHACS after hours (641-236-3230) you can reach an on-call nurse or an on-call counselor.

 What happens financially and academically if I choose to take a leave of absence due to a sexual assault?